 To help our clients design programs and deepen their impact, we conduct needs assessments, program planning, and consumer research (interviews, observation, focus groups, and surveys).

-We help nonprofits with sustainability planning, business model development, development audits, grant writing, board training, negotiation training, coalition building, and partnership development.
+We help nonprofits with fundraising strategy, sustainability planning, business model development, development audits, grant writing, board training, negotiation training, coalition building, and partnership development.

 Training & Facilitation